40 Things Your Doctor Wishes You Knew About Vaccines

 Don’t skip the flu shot just because you’re healthy

-It’s true that infants, people over 65, and anyone with a disease that compromises their immune system should definitely get a flu shot.
+It’s true that children ages 6 months to 4 years, people 65 or older, pregnant women, and anyone with a disease that compromises their immune system should definitely get a flu shot.
 But just because you don’t fall into one of those categories doesn’t mean you should skip vaccination.
+Flu shots are now recommended for everyone 6 months or older, every year, except in certain rare cases.
 “Herd immunity is an important concept,” says Dr. Schaffner.
-“A vaccine not only protects the person vaccinated, but it also protects the community”—and that includes people will allergies to vaccines and people with weakened immune systems, including children undergoing chemotherapy.
+“A vaccine not only protects the person vaccinated, but it also protects the community.”
+That includes those who can’t get flu shots, including babies under six months of age and those with severe, life threatening allergies to vaccine components.

 The flu vaccine won’t make you vulnerable to other viral illnesses